 This is known as bone conduction testing – and sound is applied directly to the bone for high and low sounds of varying volumes.
 The results are mapped on the audiogram to show a different diagram for bone and air conduction testing.

 When is noise induced hearing loss shown on the audiogram?

 A noise induced hearing loss audiogram has an unusual shape.
-It has what is known as a spike.
+It has what is known as a noise notch.

-This spike shows a big fall in hearing levels for certain sounds, which is a strong sign that hearing has been damaged from continuous excessive noise exposure.
+This noise notch shows a big fall in hearing levels for certain sounds, which is a strong sign that hearing has been damaged from continuous excessive noise exposure.

 Can an industrial deafness hearing test be faked?